PedroDiSanti/tic_tac_toe_with_ai/README.md

 ## Testing

 To run tests, ensure you have pytest installed (`pip install pytest`), navigate to the directory with the tests in your terminal, and run `pytest`.

+For the coverage file, run `python -m coverage run -m unittest` and then use `coverage report -m`.
+`

 ## Contributing